 A teaching portfolio is a structured collection of many different types of evidence to reflect upon, describe, and document one’s teaching philosophy, short- and long-term goals, practices, and achievements.

 A teaching portfolio is a collection of evidence for a particular purpose, such as performance review, probation, promotion or continuous career improvement.
 In the portfolio, you detail and reflect upon your own teaching practice and your collaborative practice, as appropriate.

 A teaching portfolio may include, for example:

-- Demonstration of how scholarship informs your teaching as in membership of professional associations, actively participating in professional development activities and programs;
+- demonstration of how scholarship informs your teaching, for example membership of professional associations or actively participating in professional development activities and programs;

-- Administrative responsibilities in regards to units and honours or postgraduate student supervision.
+- administrative responsibilities in regards to units of study, student feedback, course co-ordination, national roles and honours or postgraduate student supervision.

 Why develop a teaching portfolio?

 Teaching portfolios can provide a record of your own professional development as it evolves over time.
-Portfolios are not static documents but are an evolving record over time.
+Portfolios are not static documents but are an evolving record of evidence profiled over time for a particular purpose.
 Teaching performance and achievements are also important criteria in many universities’ promotion policies, teaching and research supervision awards, and selection and appointment procedures, such as probation.
 Teaching portfolios are a way of demonstrating one’s teaching ability in order to provide a record of skills and evidence of performance.